openstack-archive/fuel-plugin-dynatrace/README.md

 fuel-plugin-dynatrace
 ============

-Plugin for OpenStack Fuel that installs the Dynatrace Ruxit agent
+Plugin for OpenStack Fuel that installs the Dynatrace agent